 ccTLD vs gTLD: choosing right domain for gobal seo

 This guide explains everything you need to know about ccTLD vs gTLD, how search engines interpret them, and which option works best for your global SEO strategy.
+You can also review the basics of international SEO in our detailed international SEO guide, which explains how different domain structures impact rankings.

 Understanding What ccTLD and gTLD Mean